Categories

 The proof of address documents should show where a person lives.
 If you don’t have a particular proof of address document, then you can purchase a post office box in the U.S., for receiving mail, but that doesn’t count as a residential address.
 For account opening and other purposes, you’ll be asked to show an ID proof and 1 proof of address document.
 Customers can’t use the same document for both proof of ID verification and proof of residency verification.
 Some organizations may have other policies, but it’s best for customers to carry 2 different documents with them.

-The proof of address verification allows customers to access multiple services and also offers banks and financial institutions a paper trail to keep track of customers.
+The utility bill verification tool allows customers to access multiple services and also offers banks and financial institutions a paper trail to keep track of customers.
 If you’re planning to move to the U.S., U.K., or Canada, then it is essential to prove your residency.
 If you plan to send money or receive payments, then you’ll need to open a new bank account.

 While you’re in a new country, it would be helpful to collect as many proof of address documents as possible.
 Having multiple documents is important, as different companies have different policies.